ISISComputingGroup/ibex_developers_manual/Python-conventions.md

     Get the number of software periods.

     Returns:
-        int: the number of periods
+        int: The number of periods.
     """
 ```